 - As the fish takes less than 10 mins to steam, steam the fish only when the dinner is ready to be served.
 Once the fish turns cold, it is not as delicious.
 Now you have a lovely Cantonese-styled Seabass ready to be served!
 Look how tender the flesh of the fish is when you scoop out a spoonful!

 TOP TIP!
 I usually use a baster (heat resistant suction pump) to suction off the cloudy-looking fish juices, because its so much more convenient.
 Its quite cheap, and useful for basting meats in their own gravy to keep them moist and infused with flavour during roasting/grilling.
-I definitely recommend that you invest in one if you do a fair bit of cooking, and you can easily get one from Amazon for $15 or less.
-Here’s what a baster looks like:
+I definitely recommend that you invest in one if you do a fair bit of cooking.

 - Child-Friendly: Take some meat from the tail section, being careful to ensure there are no bones.